-Offer fun challenges that get people moving
+Offer fun challenges that get people walking

 - Make it fun.
 In Jackson County’s Moovin and Groovin program, the walk mob invaded offices and kidnaps the staff for a 15-minute walk.
 “We tried to make it fun,” said Wendy Crawford, Jackson County health nurse.
 “We do a little bit of everything.”